nrkno/terraform-registry/README.md

 ## Configuring

-All registry store types have some core options in common in addition to their store specific ones.
+These are the common configuration options.
+Stores might have specific options you can read more about in the stores section.

-Command line arguments:
+#### Command line arguments

 - `-access-log-disabled`: Disable HTTP access log (default: `false`)
 - `-access-log-ignored-paths`: Ignore certain request paths from being logged (default: `""`)
 - `-listen-addr`: HTTP server bind address (default: `:8080`)
 - `-auth-disabled`: Disable HTTP bearer token authentication (default: `false`)
 - `-auth-tokens-file`: JSON encoded file containing a map of auth token descriptions and tokens.
   ```json
   {
     "description for some token": "some token",